Financial accounts statistics – commentary

 Households

-The financial assets side was affected by an increase in deposits, driven by growth in transferable deposits.
-This was an exceptionally significant rise in this segment of deposits from the long-term perspective.
-By contrast, the value of other deposits decreased after ten quarters of uninterrupted growth.
-The value of investment fund shares and units increased again.
-However, the quarter-on-quarter increase was only one-half of that recorded in the previous two quarters.
-The increase in value was determined chiefly by transactions, while the effect of non-transaction changes was considerably smaller.
-Investment was again channelled into both domestic and foreign funds.
-While the increase in the value of unlisted shares was driven by both transactions and positive revaluation, the growth in other equity was due solely to positive revaluation.
-The liabilities side was affected by an increase in the growth rate of loans, which is their key component (rising from 1.0% to 1.6%).
-Deposit-taking corporations except the central bank remain the key lender (with a share of almost 97%).
-The growth in their loans increased to 1.6% quarter on quarter.
-The breakdown of loans was also unchanged, with long-term loans accounting for the largest share (98%).
+The financial assets side was affected by growth in transferable deposits.
+The value of investment fund shares and units increased again, due both to transactions and positive revaluation.
+Investment was channelled into both domestic and foreign funds.
+The increase in the value of unlisted shares was driven in roughly equal measure by transactions and revaluation.
+The increase in the value of other equity reflected solely their revaluation.
+The growth in financial assets was partly offset by a decline in other deposits, which was, more or less, to the same extent as in the previous quarter.
+Changes in the values of the other financial instruments were almost insignificant.
+The liabilities side was affected by an increase in loans (1.7%), which represent their key item.
+Deposit-taking corporations except the central bank remain the dominant lender (with a share of almost 97%).
+The loans provided by them increased by 1.7% quarter on quarter.
+The breakdown of loans was unchanged, with long-term loans accounting for the largest share (98%).

 Chart 7 – Breakdown of financial assets and liabilities of households